Why take part in user research with us at the Gambling Commission

 Posted 12 May 2021 by Scott McMullen

-You may have heard about user research or you may have been asked to take part in a research session for the Gambling Commission, and you might have some questions about it.
-This blog helps explain how research helps us create better services for people and also answers these questions.
+You may have heard about user research or you may have been asked to take part in a research session for the Gambling Commission.
+Here Scott McMullen, our User Research Lead, explains how research helps us create better services for people and also answers these questions.

 For example, what is user research?
 Why are we doing it and why should you get involved?